The Beginner’s Guide for How to Use a Cricut Maker

 All About the Cricut Maker

-The Cricut Maker is an amazing cutting machine that has the ability to cut a variety of different materials.
+The Cricut Maker is a fantastic cutting machine that can cut various materials.

-It cuts normal materials like cardstock, vinyl, and iron-on vinyl, but it also cuts stuff like fabric, felt, leather, and balsa wood.
+It cuts ordinary materials like cardstock, vinyl, and iron-on vinyl, but it also cuts stuff like fabric, felt, leather, and balsa wood.

 In total, it can cut over 300 different materials.

-The Cricut Maker has a ton of blades that allow you to deboss, engrave, score, wavy cut, and more.
+The Cricut Maker has many blades that allow you to deboss, engrave, score, wavy cut, and more.

 A basic Cricut Maker includes the machine, the cords, a fine-point blade and housing, a fine-point black pen, a 12″ x 12″ FabricGrip mat, and a 12″ x 12″ LightGrip Mat, as well as a few materials to get started.